runekaagaard/snowscript/README.rst

     # Single line.
     # Single line as docblock #
-    # This is a comment,
+    # This is a docblock,

       spanning multiple lines.